All Episodes

 You know, that was the CEFC.

-That's the Chinese uh uh communist oil conglomerate.
+That's the Chinese communist oil conglomerate.

-None of it negates the amount of money that get they got paid and how they got paid.
+None of it negates the amount of money that they got paid and how they got paid.

-Doesn't explain away the LLCs where they don't see any other any financial business, tens of millions of dollars from hostile regimes, no apparent work that has been identified, no services that we can find rendered.
+Tens of millions of dollars from hostile regimes, no apparent work that has been identified, no services that we can find rendered.

-You would think they'd have an answer for that, considering the massive amount of money.
+You would think they'd have an answer for that considering the massive amount of money.

 Why would these countries pay a guy addicted to crack and no experience all that money?